RIVM-bioinformatics/ViroConstrictor/docs/manual.md

 * A GFF file containing the genomic features of the given reference file via the `--features`/`-gff` flag

     !!!
 Info ""
         If you don't have access to a GFF file with genomic features matching the reference then provide `--features NONE`.
 ViroConstrictor will then attempt to guess the genomic features of the given reference during analysis.

+        However, amino acid translations of the genomic features will **not** be provided in the results folder when no GFF file is given, if amino acid translations are desired then an input GFF file matching your reference fasta is required.

 * The used sequencing platform via `--platform`, can be "nanopore", "illumina", or "iontorrent"
-* The [Amplicon-type](#amplicon-types) in your provided data via the `--amplicon-type`/`-at` flag.
+* The [Amplicon-type](amplicons.md) in your provided data via the `--amplicon-type`/`-at` flag.

     !!!
 Info ""
         If you did not use any primers, and set `--primers NONE` then this information will be ignored
         (you still have to provide this command-line flag but it won't be used)

-* A named viral target.
+* A named viral target via the `--target` flag.

 Additional information that you can provide, but is not always required is the minimum coverage level (`--min-coverage`) as well as the primer-mismatch rate (`--primer-mismatch-rate`).
 When these flags are not provided then their default values are used during analysis.